Day 1 - December 12th, 2023

 Bodo's WBG - Opening

-My WBG event returns to the Hilton Munich Airport on December 12 and 13, and I am more than excited to have it as an in-person event again!
+My WBG event returns to the Hilton Munich Airport on December 3 and 4, our traditional location since 2017!

-On this first day, I want to kick off the event with a keynote roundtable starting at 4pm.
+On this first day, I want to kick off the event with an opening roundtable starting at 4pm.
 After a brief welcome, I would like to discuss with you and our guests from top technology leaders, the hurdles that were to overcome on the road to WBG materials adoption today, and where you still see challenges on the horizon.

 Since their challenges are fundamentally similar, I will welcome experts on both SiC and GaN on stage together.
-The talk is scheduled for about 90 minutes and will be followed by an informal come-together with finger food and drinks in the foyer, just like at my last event in 2019.
+The talk is scheduled for about 90 minutes and will be followed by an informal get-together with finger food and drinks in the foyer, just like at my last event in 2023.

 floorplan